Please Donate to Keep Blog Going

 A New Kind of Country was published in 1978

-This thought to be an autobiographical book about Ms. Gilman.
-After her divorce she decides to move to Nova Scotia and describes her transition from raising two children to living alone and enjoying it.
 This book gets into a lot of philosophy.
-Kind of a slow read in some places but on the whole you get a sense of where the characters in her books come from.
+Kind of a slow read in some places but on the whole, you get a sense of where the characters in her books come from.
+THIS STORY HAS NOT BEEN CONVERTED TO AUDIO and the paperback version is no longer in print

 Cast of Characters: